tiffanytay/tiffanytay.github.io/HRdashboard_page.md

 ## HR Employee Dashboard

-**Project description:** AquaSync regularly assesses the performance and outlook of its employees.
-This project combines assessment results with basic employee data to reveal actionable insights that would increase employee retention.
+**Project description:** AquaSync is a software as a service company that regularly assesses the performance and outlook of its employees.
+The goal of this project is to increase employee retention by combining performance assessment results with basic employee data to reveal actionable insights.

 ### 1. Suggest hypotheses about the causes of observed phenomena